 The most cost effective way to get hatching eggs is to use fertile eggs from your own flock, or the flock of someone local.
 Look on Craigslist or the buy/sell community pages on Facebook and you’re likely to find many people with fertile eggs to sell at a decent price.
 They may not offer the same guarantee as the hatcheries, but personally, I’ve never had a problem.

 Do you know if the eggs from your flock are fertile?
 When you break open a fresh egg, look for a white dot with a ring around it on the yolk.
 This indicates that the egg has been fertilized.
-If you are seeing this in most of your eggs, you should have eggs that are good for hatching. (see this image)
+If you are seeing this in most of your eggs, you should have eggs that are good for hatching.
+The University of Illinois has some good images that explain what I’m describing.

 If you have kids, hatching baby chicks is an experience they will never forget.
 In fact, if you’re new to all of this, you probably will get very excited over the process yourself, even if you don’t have any kids.
 It’s also really satisfying to know that your chickens were hatched and raised on your farm by YOU.